isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-lizard-poop-look-like/index.md

 ###  1. Size

-If you suspect you have lizards in the house check for black pellet
-- like droppings about inch long and 1/8 inch wide.
+If you suspect you have lizards in the house check for black pellet-like droppings about inch long and 1/8 inch wide.
 Attached on one end of the poop is the urine crystal which is usually white in color.
 Thats because lizards poop and pee from the same opening (cloaca).

 ###  2. Shape